Frequently Asked Questions

 How do I change the text displayed for missing pages and other errors?

-NearlyFreeSpeech.NET provides a basic error page in response to most common types of site errors.
+NearlyFreeSpeech.NET provides a basic error page in response to the most common types of site errors.
 Sometimes, you may wish to override these pages and provide your own error messages that fit your site style or provide additional information.
-In order to do this, add the following line to the .htaccess file in your public directory (you'll need to create this plain-text file first if you don't have one):
+To do this, add the following line to the .htaccess file in your public directory (you'll need to create this plain-text file first if you don't have one):

 ErrorDocument 404 /err404.html